Power Efficient Cooperative Communication within IIoT Subnetworks: Relay or RIS?: Proposed Communication Protocols for Relay-assisted Network

-In this paper, we consider imperfect CSI (I-CSI), where channel responses are estimated using pilot training sequences for each device.
+Given the small size of subnetworks \cite{Adeogun2020, Gilberto} and the close proximity of devices to their associated APs, line-of-sight (LOS) conditions are highly probable in dense small cell network environments.
+This suggests that Rician fading channel models are more suitable than Rayleigh models for accurately representing multipath channel characteristics in such deployments\cite{Jafari}.
+For this reason, we adopt the Rician fading model in this study, utilizing the 3GPP channel model for the indoor factory scenario as outlined in \cite{3GPP}.
+Additionally, we account for the impact of imperfect CSI (I-CSI) by incorporating channel estimation based on pilot training sequences for each device.
 Suppose each device uses $L$ training symbols, with a duration of $T_p = L T_s$, where $T_s = 1/W$ is the symbol period and $W$ is the total transmission bandwidth.
 The pilot training time for all devices is subtracted from the total time slot $T$, resulting in $T' \triangleq T - N L T_s$, where $T'$ represents the remaining time available for UL transmission.
-Assuming that recursive minimum mean-square-error (MMSE) channel estimation is used, the true Rayleigh fading channel gain $h$ can be written as $h = \hat{h} + \epsilon$, where $\epsilon \sim \mathcal{CN}(0,\sigma_e(L))$, $\hat{h} \sim \mathcal{CN}(0,1-\sigma_e(L))$, \cite{Khosravirad} and
+Assuming that recursive minimum mean-square-error (MMSE) channel estimation is used, the true Rician fading channel gain $h$ can be written as $h = \hat{h} + \epsilon$, where $\epsilon \sim \mathcal{CN}(0,\sigma_e(L))$, $\hat{h} \sim \mathcal{CN}(0,1-\sigma_e(L))$, \cite{Khosravirad} and

 where $\sigma_e(L)$ denotes the variance of the channel estimation error \cite{Khosravirad}.
 To reduce the impact of outages caused by inaccuracies in channel estimation, the transmitter can lower the data transmission rate by applying a discount factor $\theta$, where $0 < \theta < 1$.